Familiarize yourself with AI! These generative AI tools are free or have free trials.

 DreamStudio from Stable Diffusion

-Midjourney (join beta; requires Discord)
+Midjourney (requires Discord)

 ChatGPT's output is not limited to ordinary prose.
 It can write code, plan a meal, create an outline, even craft a poem or song.
 It can be asked to write or rewrite in a particular style, or to revise and clean up written text.